lightning-js/solid/README.md

 };
 ```

+Also you can disable all animations with `Config.animationsEnabled = false`

 ## States

 The style object can also be used to style components based on their state.
 You can add any keys with states you'd like applied like so: